-- Maps of the intended fishing areas, at the appropriate resolution in relation to the most recent SIOFA maps of historically fished areas. - Area, or topographic features likely to support such VMEs, including geospatial data available from the Secretariat, or appropriate sources.. - Mapping of all known VMEs, or evidence of VMEs, in the proposed fishing areas, in particular, all geospatial data available from the Secretariat on distributions of known VMEs or evidence of VMEs.
+- Maps of the intended fishing areas, at the appropriate resolution (see Appendix B) in relation to the most recent SIOFA maps of historically fished areas. - Mapping of results of predictive habitat models for VME species occurring in the SIOFA Area

-- Mapping of the results of predictive habitat modelling for VMEs in the SIOFA area, as appropriate. - Baseline data and description of the proposed fishing areas, presenting any available information that might be useful to assessing the potential impacts of fishing - such as past history of fishing, seabed type, depth ranges, location / presence of any known seabed topographic features and VMEs.
+- Area, or topographic features likely to support such VMEs, including geospatial data available from the Secretariat on predicted distribution of VMEs and topographic features. - Mapping of all known VMEs, or evidence of VMEs, in the proposed fishing areas, in particular, all geospatial data available from the Secretariat on distributions of known VMEs or evidence of VMEs. - Baseline data and description of the proposed fishing areas, presenting any available information that might be useful to assessing the potential impacts of fishing - such as past history of fishing, seabed type, depth ranges, location / presence of any known seabed topographic features and VMEs.

-Where possible, the SIOFA Secretariat will make the SIOFA geospatial maps of VMEs, bathymetry, predicted VME habitat and historically fished areas available to facilitate mapping of proposed fishing activities in context with this baseline geo-spatial information.
+Where possible, the SIOFA Secretariat will make the SIOFA geospatial maps of VMEs, predicted VME habitat, bathymetry and historically fished areas available to facilitate mapping of proposed fishing activities in context with this baseline geo-spatial information.